Trump’s unemployment extension may only provide three-week boost, federal guidance reveals

 FEMA did not immediately respond to a request for comment.

-In recent days, states including Arizona, Colorado, Florida, Louisiana, North Carolina and West Virginia have signaled they are likely to try to get the limited, additional unemployment payments to their out-of-work residents, with dozens others expected to follow suit.
-This weekend, FEMA said Arizona, Iowa, Louisiana, and New Mexico had agreed to provide the benefits to residents.
+In recent days, states including Colorado, Florida, North Carolina and West Virginia have signaled they are likely to try to get the limited, additional unemployment payments to their out-of-work residents, with dozens others expected to follow suit.
+This weekend, FEMA said Arizona, Iowa, Louisiana and New Mexico each had agreed to provide the benefits to residents as well.

-Only one state, South Dakota, has outright declined the aid: Republican Gov. Kristi L. Noem said last week that local workers did not need the help, citing improvements to the state’s economy.
+Only one state, South Dakota, has outright declined the aid: Gov. Kristi L. Noem (R) said last week that local workers did not need the help, citing improvements to the state’s economy.

 Signing the order earlier this month, Trump touted that jobless Americans could see a $400 boost to their weekly checks.
-But the amount is actually contingent on states supplying a quarter of the funds on their own dime, a burden some governors have said they simply cannot bear at a time when the coronavirus is cutting deeply into their budgets — forcing them to cut their budgets, rather than spend more, in the absence of more support from Washington.
+But the amount is actually contingent on states supplying a quarter of the funds on their own dime, a burden some governors have said they cannot bear at a time when the coronavirus is cutting deeply into their budgets — forcing them to spend less, rather than more, in the absence of additional support from Washington.

+On Capitol Hill, the prospect that the president’s order may only result in a few short weeks of aid incensed Democrats, who blamed Republicans for failing to come to an agreement on a new round of coronavirus relief.
+The two parties have been at odds for months, in part because GOP lawmakers contend the $600 payments that Congress authorized as part of the Cares Act in March had deterred people from returning to work.
+Democrats, however, see the payments as essential to keeping the economy afloat.

+“Donald Trump said workers would receive benefits quickly, but they will wait a month or longer,” said Democratic Sen. Ron Wyden (Ore.) in a statement.
+“Bills will pile up, and families will go hungry, falling further behind on the rent and unable to buy medicines.”